Image from Pixabay

 When going to therapy or getting mental health services you want someone who sees you as a unique individual and feels it is perfectly fine for you to be YOU!
 Everything that has happened in your world has come together to make you wonderfully unique and to build your identity.
 Your feelings, thoughts, dreams and desires are special and should be treated as such.

-At Columbus Therapy and Hypnosis, we want you to live your best life as the wonderful unique person you are.
+At Revitalize You, we want you to live your best life as the wonderful unique person you are.
 We want you to meet your life goals, not ours.
 If you identify as lesbian, gay, bisexual, asexual, queer, seeking, questioning, transgender, intersex, gender expansive, nonbinary, pansexual, or any other identity covered in the range of LGBTQ+, please take a look at our services to see if we can help you.

 Not Just an LGBTQIA+ Person Doing Therapy